How does this medication work? What will it do for me?

-Breast-feeding: It is not known if emtricitabine - rilpivirine - tenofovir passes into breast milk.
-Women who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.
+Breast-feeding: It is not known if emtricitabine–rilpivirine–tenofovir passes into breast milk.
+People who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: The effects of this medication on seniors have not been well studied.
 It is likely that people over the age of 65 will experience more side effects and should report any unusual effects to their doctor as soon as possible.